isogeo/doc-admin/Help/en/features/scan_fme/installation/uninstall.md

-# Désinstallation du service de scan
+# Uninstalling the scan service

-La suppression d'un service Isogeo s'effectue en deux étapes dépendantes dont l'ordre d’exécution n'est pas important.
-Cependant, si l'une des deux étapes n'est pas réalisée, cela peut amener des dysfonctionnements futurs lors de l'utilisation de l'application.
+Removing an Isogeo service takes two interdependent processes that can be done in any order.
+Note that failure to perform one of these two steps may lead to malfunctions when using the application.

-## Désinscription du service dans Isogeo
+## Deregistering from the service in Isogeo

-1. Sur Isogeo, rendez-vous dans l'application Scan FME (menu `Administration` → `Applications / Scan FME`) ou directement en suivant [ce lien](https://app.isogeo.com/admin/isogeo-worker) ;
+1. In Isogeo, go to the Scan FME application (menu `Administration` → `Applications / Scan FME`) or click [this link](https://app.isogeo.com/admin/isogeo-worker).

-2. Dans l'interface, activez le mode de suppression en cliquant sur `Supprimer` dans le menu en haut à droite ;
+2. In the interface, enable delete mode by clicking on `Delete` in the menu at the top right.

-3. Cliquez sur le service que vous voulez supprimer (ou sur l'icône de validation pour annuler) ;
+3. Click on the service you want to remove (or on the Validate icon to cancel).

-4. Une fois le service supprimé, cliquez sur valider.
+4. Once you have deleted the service, click on Validate.

-Si vous n'avez plus de service d'inscrit, vous serez automatiquement amené(e) à en télécharger un nouveau.
+If you no longer have a registered service, you will be automatically prompted to download a new one.

-## Suppression du service installé
+## Deleting an installed service

-Plusieurs paramètres sont potentiellement spécifiques à votre installation.
+There are potentially several settings that are specific to your installation.

-1. À l'aide de votre explorateur Windows, naviguez vers le répertoire du service (selon nos recommandations, ce devrait être `C:\Program Files\Isogeo`) ;
+1. Go to the folder containing the service in Windows Explorer (if you followed our recommendation, it will be `C:\Program Files\Isogeo`).

-2. Ouvrez le dossier daemon ;
+2. Open the "daemon" folder.

-3. Faites un clic droit sur le fichier uninstall.bat, puis `Exécuter en tant qu’administrateur`.
-Une fenêtre devrait s'ouvrir puis se fermer automatiquement.
+3. Right-click on "uninstall.bat," then choose "Run as administrator."
+A pop-up window opens and then closes automatically.

-4. Supprimez l'ensemble de répertoire du service.
+4. Delete the entre folder containing the service.